Mohammed-Aali/Project-1/README.md

-# Mohammed Ali' Personal Portfolio Website
+# Mohammed Ali's Personal Portfolio Website

 This is my final project for CS50, my first computer science course.
 I built a personal portfolio website using Flask, Python, CSS, HTML and JavaScript to showcase my skills, projects, and achievements as a web developer.